babyboydaprince/anti_away/README.md

 ### 🔧 Installation
 ```
+Download project zip file.

+Extract it using your favourite tool, ex: winrar, 7-zip.

 Inside the project directory, run:

 pip install -r requirements.txt

-to install the requirements.
+to install the requirements and you are all set.
 ```
 ```
-Whith the requirements installation finished,
+With the requirements installation finished,
 you are ready to run the script.

 Have fun :)